unitycloudware/smart-tracker-firmware/README.md

 ### Quick start

-Before you start to use the firmware you need to do following steps:
+Before you start to use the firmware you need to do following steps in order to set-up connection to the UCW server:

 #### Step 1

 Change property <b>host</b> for your UCW host.
-For example when you are running the plugin dht-logger for UCW Portal on your machine, than use the IP address of your machine.
-In case you are running a firewall, please make sure port 9601 is allowed on firewall.
+For example when you are running the plugin smart-tracker for UCW Portal on your machine, than use the IP address of your machine.
+In case you are running a firewall, please make sure port 9602 is allowed on firewall.

 ```
 static UCWConfig cfg = {
   .host = 192.168.0.104,
-  .port = 9601,
+  .port = 9602,
   .isSecuredConnection = false,
   .useMqtt = false,
   .token = "your_token"